ding-lab/BICSEQ2/README.md

       This link [https://wiki.bits.vib.be/index.php/Create_a_mappability_track] does *not* include the awk step between the gem-2-wig and wigToBigWig steps (unlike Yige's code)
       With awk step removed, code now runs to completion on MantaDemo
+* 12/31/18: successful test of make_mappability in container using MantaDemo